webmentordev/docker_scripts/DiscordBot/README.md

 ## About the script
 First build the Dockerfile.
-Your bot files are in same root directory with the Dockerfile.
+Your bot files are in app directory.
-To start the bot, use the docker-compose.
+To start the bot, use the docker-compose after completing the build.